 In case your website is already set up, chances are you are using a cloud database to populate product details in your website.
 Now’s the time that you should start thinking about generating a product feed to feed into affiliate marketing websites, marketing campaigns, and more.

 Since you already have all the product information in a database, creating a copy of the data would not be wise.
 Instead, you can create an API or a script that would automatically pull data from your database and generate your Ecommerce product feed in real-time.
 You can schedule an update after a fixed period, to make sure that the product feed pulls in the latest changes from your main database, from time to time.

 You can also make your product feed intelligent, by comparing information on it, with data scraped from competitor websites.
 This can help you in validating your data-points, flagging errors, and even keeping your prices in check.
 Such information can then be fed back into your main database.
 This would create a feedback loop that would keep your product feed clean while enabling more conversions.

 Web Scraping and Product Feed

-Product Data extraction from competitor websites may look simple but can prove to be a tough nut to crack due to the requirements of aggregation, cleaning, and normalization of data.
+Product Data extraction from competitor websites may look simple but can prove to be a tough nut to crack because of the requirements of aggregation, cleaning, and normalization of data.
 Maintaining a data feed, along with a scraping engine, while taking care of the infrastructure requirements of both, would take a lot of time and effort.
-Instead, you can focus on your main business of showcasing and selling products while using the services of our team at PromptCloud.
+Instead, you can focus on your major business of showcasing and selling products while using the services of our team at PromptCloud.

 We offer a DaaS (Data as a Service) solution that can be personalized based on your specific requirements.
 You can give us your problem statement, and we will give you the data that you need to create a world-class Ecommerce Product Feed.
-We offer a wide range of customizations which include different data formats and cloud storage options.
+We offer a wide range of customizations, which include different data formats and cloud storage options.
 We also offer data-updates at any frequency that you may require.
-All you need to do is plug in our data feed into your system, and you’re good to go.
+All you need to do is plug in our data feed into your system, and you’re ready.